dreamcatcher-tech/network/Inbox/2024-02-16 1412 storing sequences as part of PIDs.md

 Upon serial reply being done, if origin,

 On respond to origin action, do a merge back in.
 If the branch is permitted to daemon, then the branch can still receive dispatches.

+Might be easier to work on pure git based functions that are independent of queues and locks and other such complications.